Informative

 Picture Courtesy: Mario Simoes

-Location – Even though Mt.
-Everest can be summited from both Nepal & China, most agencies operate in Nepal, as climbing in Tibet has become more expensive and more controlled in recent years.
-An experienced mountaineer will tell you that two routes are equally difficult but the challenges faced are very different.
+Even though Mt.
+Everest can be summited from both Nepal & China, most agencies operate in Nepal, as climbing in Tibet is much more expensive and has more stringent rules.
+An experienced mountaineer will tell you that the two routes are equally difficult but the nature of the challenges faced are very different on each.
 The southeast ridge approach from Nepal exposes climbers to the hazardous Khumbu Icefall, but past that, this route makes more sense since the summit day is shorter.
 The northern ridge on the Tibetan side has its own set of advantages and disadvantages.
 You can drive your jeep straight to the base camp but in this case, mountaineers have to face a route that runs for several kilometers over 27,000 feet before they reach the summit.

-Timing - Most outfits plan to summit Mt.
+Most outfits plan to summit Mt.
 Everest in May.
 This month presents a small window of time when the temperatures are warmers and the high-altitude winds are less harsh.
+Acclimatisation rounds begin as early as April.

-Duration – The entire round trip from your home ends up being 2 months.
+The entire trip from start to finish ends up being close to 60 days long.
 The group takes about 2 weeks to reach the Everest Base Camp which is located above 17000 ft.
 Another 2 weeks are spent on acclimatization walks at the base camp and waiting for the right weather conditions.
 Once the conditions are more favorable, the team climbs for another 5 days to reach the summit camp and attempt a summit push.

-Route – Climbers who choose to take the Nepalese’s southeast ridge approach report for the expedition in Kathmandu.
+Climbers who choose to take the southeast ridge (from Nepal side) report for the expedition in Kathmandu.
 From there, they take a short flight to a hilly airport in Lukla village.
 The trek from Lukla to Everest Base Camp takes about 10 days.
-After the acclimatization process has been taken care of, summiting Mt.
-Everest is a rigorous 5-day round-trip from base camp.
-After the precarious Khumbu Icefall, the expedition slowly moves up to camp 2, camp 3 and camp 4 before setting up the summit camp near South Col.
+Post the acclimatization rounds, summiting Mt.
+Everest is a rigorous 5-day round-trip from base camp to base camp.
+After the precarious Khumbu Icefall, the expedition slowly moves up towards higher camps going from camp 2 to camp 3 and camp 4 before setting up summit camp near South Col.

 Mount Everest : How to get there?

-Regulations – With the intention of reducing mishaps, the Nepal government recently announced some new regulations that are proposed to be put in place before the next climbing season in 2020.
+With the intention of reducing mishaps, the Nepal government recently announced some new regulations that were put in place in 2020.

 1. Climbers must be accompanied by a guide at all times – no solo climbs.